Why do Physicians Send Patient Data Offshore?

 1. Choose Domestic Vendors

 Use vendors that work within the United States.
-This includes all physical locations, equipment, and people.
+Make sure all physical locations, equipment, and people are local.
 Take a look at their third-party contractors, too.
-Remember that your vendors’ contractors also have access to your electronic protected health information.
+Remember that your vendors’ contractors sometimes have access to your electronic protected health information.

 2. Interview Your Existing Vendors